-1. Figures for the 27th business term are not audited under Article 193-2, Paragraph 1 of the Financial Instruments and Exchange Act of Japan.

-2. Revenues do not include consumption taxes.

-3. Price earnings ratio are calculated based on closing prices of IIJ's common stock on the Tokyo Stock Exchange (the first section) on the final day of trading for the fiscal year.
+- 1. Figures for the 27th business term are not audited under Article 193-2, Paragraph 1 of the Financial Instruments and Exchange Act of Japan. - 2.
+Revenues do not include consumption taxes. - 3.
+Price-earnings ratio is calculated based on closing prices of IIJ's common stock on the Tokyo Stock Exchange (the first section) on the final day of trading - for the fiscal year.